 I’ve used all of the products I list on this page, found them useful and believe the product I got was more than worth the price I paid.

+Please note!
+There are now two types of Mai Theme and they work in different ways.
+Some use Mai Theme Engine (version 1) and some use Mai Engine (version 2).
 Mai Themes are a recent addition to the StudioPress offering.
 Mai Themes have many more options than the average StudioPress child theme.
-But Mai Themes work in a different way.
-They have a page template called Sections, and they have many shortcodes that enable you to build grids and column layouts.
+Mai Themes work in a different way.
+Mai Theme 1 have a page template called Sections, and they have many shortcodes that enable you to build grids and column layouts.
+Mai Theme 2 is much easier to use.
 I’ve been experimenting with Mai Themes and at the moment, you can see my test pages here.